microsoft/ivy/doc/index.md

 IVy is a tool for specifying, modeling, implementing and verifying protcols.
-IVy is intended to allow interactive development of protocols and their proofs of correctness and two provide a platform for developing and experimenting with automated proof techniques.
+IVy is intended to allow interactive development of protocols and their proofs of correctness and to provide a platform for developing and experimenting with automated proof techniques.
 In particular, IVy provides interactive visualization of automated proofs, and supports a use model in which the human protocol designer